VicenteAguileraPerez/PaulinaCore/README.md

 # PaulinaCore
 PaulinaCore is a simple way to implement firebase in proyect's desktop Java using JavaFX or Java Swing

-From now on, all the new updates will be published in [jitpack.io](https://jitpack.io/).

 PaulinaCore library, version 2.0.0